Grinnell-CSC195/example/README.md

 example
 =======

-A really dumb example of git.
+A really mediocre example of using Git, done live in class.
+Whee.